Alex Michaelides: Biography

-Michaelides was born in Cyprus to a Cypriot father and English mother.
-He studied English literature at Trinity College, Cambridge University.
+Michaelides was born in Cyprus to a Greek Cypriot father and English mother.
+He studied English literature at Trinity College, Cambridge.

-He studied psychotherapy for three years, and worked for two years at a secure unit for young adults.
+He studied psychotherapy for three years, and worked for two years at Northgate Clinic Adolescent unit, a mental health service for adolescents experiencing complex mental illness.
 This work provided material and inspiration for his debut novel The Silent Patient.